The Duchess of Cambridge has moved from a comparatively ordinary existence to a prominent role in the Royal Family.

 She became Prince William's girlfriend in 2001, the couple having met while studying at St Andrews University, Fife, where they shared student digs.

 Their wedding at Westminster Abbey some 10 years later, in April 2011, was watched on television by millions of people around the world.

-The announcement in December 2012 that the couple were expecting their first child - and the subsequent arrival of Prince George - thrust the duchess into the media spotlight like never before.
+The announcement in December 2012 that the couple were expecting their first child - and the subsequent arrival of Prince George, and then his sister Princess Charlotte - thrust the duchess into the media spotlight like never before.

 Catherine Middleton was born on 9 January 1982.

 She grew up in Bucklebury, Berkshire, where her parents, Michael and Carole Middleton, run a mail-order business selling toys and games for children's parties from a converted barn close to their home.

 The eldest of three children, she was educated at the exclusive Marlborough College in Wiltshire, where she was described as level-headed, popular and talented, and captained the school hockey team.

 Her younger sister Pippa has raised her profile since she was maid of honour at the royal wedding.
 She has written a party-planning book and also writes for magazines.

 Her brother James has founded a number of companies, including one that makes personalised marshmallows.